N0SO/moqputils/README.md

              -i INPUTPATH, --inputpath INPUTPATH
               Specifies the path to the folder that contains the log files to summarize.

-Scoring the QSO Party, step by step.
+SCORING THE QSO PARTY, STEP-BY-STEP.
     1. Install the utilities as described above.
     2. Setup a new MySQL database to hold your data.
 We recommend using phpMyAdmin and importing the sample database.
     3. Open a terminal window in the moqputils folder.
     4. Note where the raw CABRILLO format log files reside.
 They MUST BE in CABRILLO format.
-    5. You can pre-check logfiles for errors by running: python ./mqpcategory -i path-to-log-file This will check the logfile without loading it into the database and show you a report in CSV format, which you can load into a spreadsheet like MSExcel.
+    5. You can pre-check each logfile for errors by running: python ./mqpcategory -i path-to-log-file This will check the logfile without loading it into the database and show you a report in CSV format, which you can load into a spreadsheet like MSExcel.